prashantghimire/sofifa-web-scraper/README.md

-### Notice 📣 : This library has been migrated from Puppeteer (JavaScript) to Playwright (Python).
+### Notice 📣 : Works with EA FC 25 🚀!
+This library has been migrated from Puppeteer (JavaScript) to Playwright (Python).
 This change has proven to be more effective against Cloudflare bot protections implemented by SoFIFA.
 *Puppeteer code is kept in the `legacy` branch.*
 # SoFIFA Player Scraper